Craft Brew Alliance

 According to the Brewers Association, Craft Brew is the ninth largest beer brewing company in the United States, based on 2015 sales volume of 824,400 and an annual working capacity of approximately 1,075,000 barrels.

 As of November 2019, Anheuser-Busch InBev has agreed to fully acquire Craft Brew Alliance in 2020.
 The acquisition started in December 2010, when AB InBev bought 32.2% of the business, became the company's distribution partner, was given two seats on its board of directors, and gained special status in the company's board committees.
 On August 23, 2019, AB InBev paid Craft Brew $20 million instead of exercising a "pay-or-play" option to buy out the rest of Craft Brew Alliance at a price of $24.50 a share (which would have cost about $328 million).
 As a consequence, shares of Craft Brew dropped more than 20% that day.
 However, on November 11, 2019, A-B agreed to purchase the rest of Craft Brew for $16.50 a share (about $220 million).

-Company history
+History

 The company was formed on July 1, 2008, with the merger of Redhook Ale Brewery and Widmer Brothers Brewery.
 CBA acquired Kona Brewing Company on October 1, 2010.
 In 2012, CBA launched a new brand called Omission Beer, promoting the beer as specially crafted to remove gluten.
-In 2013, CBA launched a cider - Square Mile Cider, and in 2014 entered into a partnership with The Chive to create KCCO beer under the independent/Chive-owned Resignation Brewery moniker.
+In 2013, CBA launched a cider – Square Mile Cider, and in 2014 entered into a partnership with The Chive to create KCCO beer under the independent/Chive-owned Resignation Brewery moniker.

 The company was originally named Craft Brewers Alliance, but changed its name to Craft Brew Alliance on January 12, 2012.